lorepozo/cryptocurrency-things/bin/README.md

 {"time":"2017-04-03 13:03:18","amount":2.1481052,"memo":"make it all private!","address":"zcAXJxTcq1ewPwDq4wDYVEChrP5jLWWVJwADVL6AwVPUtTHThWPFh8a3RQdbQJm7BhFzcWPzzwuq1JjtjAurGbRVsbAxobL"}
 ```

-### ccsummary
+### market summaries

-This script shows a summary of values according the market.
-See
+The script `ccsummary` shows a summary of your values according to the
-configurability by looking for the `XXX` comments in the code (three
+current market.
+See configurability by looking for the `XXX` comments in the
-statements may need to be adjusted by you).
-There are three ways of using
+code (three statements may need to be adjusted by you).
+There are three ways
-it directly:
+of using it directly:

 ```sh
 # get a simple JSON document with usd values of your holdings